DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 "I'll be your opponent" - said Kai, while taking his bayonet, pointing its gun toward demon and placing his finger on trigger.

-All-purpose assault bayonet "Drake Nail".
+It was general purpose assault bayonet [Drake Nail].
 This weapon has been developed by MDA against non-human races using records from Great War.
 And it is been modelled after Drake's <span title="Not sure if you can call it nail though...">nail</span> from Cryptid race.